FaisalAl-Tameemi/web-dev-foundations/chapter_3/__ch3_20_intro_with_is_css.md

 ### Do we have to use CSS?

-CSS was a revolution in the world of web design.
-The concrete benefits of CSS include:
+CSS provides certain features that can not be achieved by HTML alone, these benefits include:

-- Control layout of many documents from one single style sheet
+- Control the layout of your page

-- More precise control of layout
+- Seperation of concerns (we can put our styling sheetes in different files than our HTML code for the structure of the page)

-- Apply different layout to different media-types (screen, print, etc.)
+- Apply responsive designs to webpages

-- Numerous advanced and sophisticated techniques
+- Reuse CSS styles in multiple projects